santinobch/Cosmonauts/Homebrewery/Subclass/Ancient Roots.md

 Using a bonus action and 4 Ki points you may touch a weapon that has been created by the *Living Weapon* ability, you enhance its power for 1 minute growing a wood blade of any color out of your staff, transforming it into a **living scythe**.

-For the duration your weapon gets a +1 to attacks and damage rolls, and you may cast the spells Extending Vines, Caltrops's Spines and Wall of Plants for free, at their lowest levels, for the duration.
+For the duration your weapon and spells get a +1 to attacks and damage rolls, and you may cast the spells Extending Vines, Caltrops's Spines and Wall of Plants for free, at their lowest levels, for the duration.

 Spells cast this way can be upcast if you pay the necesary Ki cost, minus the initial cost, which is free.